Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Averaging: Proof of Theorem and of Theorem

 \subsection{Heuristics}

 The structure of the proof of Theorem \ref{mainthm} is analogous to the one introduced in \cite[Section 4]{barr2020fast}.
 Let us start by recalling the heuristic argument which motivates the approach taken in the proof.
-In particular, the heuristic argument below shows how Poisson equations and their derivatives enter the picture.
+In particular, the heuristic argument below (which relies on the linearity of all the involved semigropus and associated generators and we don't repeat this every time) shows how Poisson equations and their derivatives enter the picture.

 To find an expression for the difference $\cP_t^{\epsilon} f - \bar \cP_t f$ in which we are interested, we start by formally expanding the semigroup $\cP_t^{\epsilon}$ in powers of $\epsilon$:

 From \eqref{eq:epsPDE}, we have